PV Repowering 2026: How Industrial Companies Are Modernizing Their Existing Plants and Selling Them to Investors

 Sale-and-leaseback is the third option: The industrial company sells the PV system to an investor or a leasing company and leases it back for 20 to 30 years.
 This frees up capital without interrupting the power supply—the system no longer appears on the company’s balance sheet, but self-consumption and energy generation remain available under PPA terms.

-For industrial customers, Logic Energy brings all four stages of the value chain together under one roof: technical and energy-economic assessment of existing installations, EPC repowering using the company’s proprietary roof bridging system, fixed financing secured before construction begins through mediplan Helm e.K. with personal liability on the part of the owners—and the subsequent marketing to institutional investors or family office buyers.
+For industrial customers, Logic Energy brings all four stages of the value chain together under one roof: technical and energy-economic assessment of existing installations, EPC repowering using its in-house rooftop bridging system, fixed financing secured before construction begins through mediplan Helm e.K. with personal liability on the part of the owners—and the subsequent marketing to institutional investors or family office buyers.
 This allows existing plants to be transformed from “residual-value assets” into marketable renewable infrastructure within 12 to 18 months.

 Five structural factors set Logic Energy apart from other repowering EPCs:

-Third point: Our proprietary roof bridging system.
-Many industrial roofs from the 1980s and 1990s are load-bearing only at specific points over the supports—the spaces in between cannot support the weight of the modules.
+- In-House Roof Bridging System: Many industrial roofs from the 1980s and 1990s are load-bearing only at specific points along the supports—the spaces in between cannot support the weight of the modules.
 Traditional EPCs reject such roofs.
 Our base plate with trapezoidal profiles rests on the load-bearing points and bridges the rest—making the entire roof suitable for PV installation.

-Fourth: Personal liability of the owner.
-The contracting party for direct PV investments and for the acquisition of existing plants is mediplan Helm e.K.—a registered business entity with unlimited personal liability of the owner pursuant to Sections 1, 17, and 19 of the German Commercial Code (HGB).
-For both industrial sellers and investors, this is a substantial sign of trust compared to structures based solely on a GmbH.
+- Personal liability of the owner pursuant to Sections 1, 17, and 19 of the German Commercial Code (HGB): The contracting party for direct PV investments and for the acquisition of existing plants is mediplan Helm e.K.—a registered business entity with unlimited personal liability of the owner.
+For both industrial sellers and investors, this is a substantial sign of trust compared to structures based solely on a limited liability company (GmbH).

-Fifth: Inverter revenue sharing as an investment model.
-Anyone who does not want to sell a repowered system but instead wants to keep it as an investment—or anyone who wants to invest in repowered photovoltaic systems without owning an existing system themselves—can participate through the inverter revenue-sharing model, which has a term of 20 to 40 years.
+- Inverter-Based Revenue Sharing as an Investment Model: Anyone who does not want to sell a repowered system but instead wishes to keep it as an investment—or anyone who wants to invest in repowered photovoltaic systems without owning an existing system themselves—can participate through the inverter-based revenue sharing model, which has a term of 20 to 40 years.
 The minimum investment is 100,000 euros.
 Details about the model can be found on the “Become a PV Investor” page.

 Investors (i.e., buyers, not owners) looking for solar power investments will find a comprehensive overview of investment types, return structures, and tax incentives in the PV Investment Pillar.